Vestlane Logo

 Key Takeaways

-• MEPs align the interests of management with those of private equity firms.
+• MEPs or MIPs should align the interests of management with those of private equity firms.

 • They play a critical role in mitigating financial and operational risks.